Funding that moves at the speed of life

 Real people, easy to reach

-Pre-settlement funding can help cover everyday expenses while a case is still moving through the legal process.
-Most people start looking into it because rent, groceries, medical costs, or missed work are putting real pressure on the month in front of them.
+A lawsuit cash advance — also called pre-settlement funding — can help cover everyday expenses while your case is still moving through the legal process.
+Most people start looking into a cash advance on their lawsuit because rent, groceries, medical costs, or missed work are putting real financial pressure on them right now.

-We’ll walk through the basics with you, coordinate with your attorney, and explain the offer before you decide.
+Whether you have a personal injury claim, car accident case, slip and fall, or another active civil matter, Caseflow will walk through the basics with you, coordinate with your attorney, and explain the offer clearly before you decide.

 Apply Now See common questions